steltenpower/FileFAIRy/README.md

 - add something like “phase”={active, published} and “usage licence”?
 Somehow linked to Users.

 - Also some file names give trouble with Windows, or OneDrive, or ...
 - Hints on what files are allowed to be shared where, for NDA, privacy, whatever reasons perhaps?
+Use SoLiD pods?

 ON IMPLEMENTATION:
 ==================